jeshuaerickson/holidayhack2020/README.md

 **Answer:** "poxmark"

-**Lesson**

-*Sometimes there are things in photos that you think are not visible as a result of obfuscation.
-Even in a bitmap image there are ways to 'undo' what has been done, but you simply need to observe and think about what was done initially.*

-There is a photo of Santa's Desk on that billboard with his personal gift list.
-What gift is Santa planning on getting Josh Wright for the holidays?
-Talk to Jingle Ringford at the bottom of the mountain for advice.

 - First stop in the Holiday Hack challenge!
 I talked to Jingle Ringleford and downloaded the billboard image.
 - I used the tool suggested in the hint.
 Took several attempts at twirling and untwirling before I could see what was on the list for him.
 - Once I saw what was on the list, I read it as "poxmark", but had no idea if this was a thing, so I googled it.
 YUP!
 A very interesting thing at that. :)

+**Lesson**

+*Sometimes there are things in photos that you think are not visible as a result of obfuscation.
+Even in a bitmap image there are ways to 'undo' what has been done, but you simply need to observe and think about what was done initially.*

 # Objective 2: Investigate S3 Bucket